 Thimphu is a very lively place, an interesting combination of tradition and modernity with plenty of things to see.
 If you’re in Thimphu at the weekend don’t forget to visit the market: This is where people from all over the country meet, a colourful mix of people.
 At the market you will find mouth-watering, exotic fruits and vegetables as well as traditional handicraft items.

-The National Memorial Chorten was built as a memorial to Bhutan’s third king, “the Father of Modern Bhutan”, and as a monument to world peace.
-The Chorten is of great significance to religious life of the people and symbolizes Buddha’s teachings.
+Built as a memorial to Bhutan’s third king, “the Father of Modern Bhutan”, and as a monument to world peace.
+The Chorten is of great significance to religious life of the people and symbolises Buddha’s teachings.
 It contains three chapels and occasionally religious ceremonies are performed here.
-Circumambulate the chorten clockwise to gain merit for your next life!
+Circumnavigate the chorten clockwise to gain merit for your next life!

-Visit the government-run Handicrafts Emporium, which carries a wide range of hand-woven textiles and craft products, and browse in the bookshops and many smaller handicrafts shops around the town.
+Visit the government-run Handicrafts Emporium, which carries a wide range of hand-woven textiles and craft products, and browse in the bookshops and many smaller handicrafts shops around the town